petermolnar/wp-extraexif/readme.txt

 = 1.0 =
 *2017-07-14*

-Complete rewrite to get rid of cache files and to utilize exiftool better, than before.
+Complete rewrite to get rid of cache files, to utilize exiftool better, and to be PHP 5.2 compatible in order to push the plugin to the wordpress.org repository.

 = 0.4 =
 *2016-09-07*